 Disaster Recovery plan on AWS

-There are many advantages of implementing a disaster recovery plan on AWS.
+There are many advantages to implementing a disaster recovery plan on AWS.

 Financially, we will only need to invest a small amount in advance (CAPEX), and we won’t have to worry about the physical expenses for resources (for example, hardware delivery) that we would have in on an “on-premise” data center.